RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 Now that you understand the Pseudo code, you can look at how real emulators are implemented:
 * **NES** - [QuickNES_Core/Nes_Cpu.cpp uses a bunch of Macros such as READ_LOW/READ_PROG ](https://github.com/RetroReversing/QuickNES_Core/blob/master/nes_emu/Nes_Cpu.cpp#L98)
 * **SNES** - [snes9x2010/memmap.c atis an example of using multiple smaller arrays one for each type of RAM](https://github.com/RetroReversing/snes9x2010/blob/master/src/memmap.c#L429)

 ---
+# Emulating Graphics/Video
+Many systems that you will want to emulate have some sort of graphical output, whether that is to a TV Screen such as a CRT or a more permanent physical form via a device such as a printer.

+Every system handles graphical output in a very different way so this section will only cover things that they have in common, specifically when talking about a CRT or other TV-like display.

+So just like in the other sections where we had the **Central Processing Unit** (CPU) to process the system instructions and the **Memory Management Unit** (MMU) to handle the system memory, for graphics we normally refer to the managment interface as the **Picture Processing Unit** or PPU for short.

+The PPU normally renders a pixel at a time, but how do you know the colour of that pixel?
+Well you need to take into account all the background tiles, sprites etc that intersect at that pixel.

+## PPU Timing
+But what about timing?
+There is a risk that your emulated PPU will get out of sync with the emulated CPU resulting in all sorts of weird behaviour.

+The simplist way to solve this issue is to run both the PPU and CPU in the same thread and find out how many pixels are drawn to the screen per cpu-cycle.
+That means you can run 1 cpu-cycle then call the PPU to draw that number of pixels and so on in a infinite loop.
+The problem with this is that if the system you are emulating is more recent/powerful it you won't have enough GHz on your host machine to emulate that system.

+---
 # Videos on Emulator Development